MotamedKia/RhymeFinder/README.md

 This app is here to help you. 😎
 Just search any word, and you'll be given tons of rhymes in this beautiful language. 👌 you're welcome. 😉"
-- Amir Motamedkia, the programmer
-- this app is currently written in Persian language, and has no other versions.
+> this app is currently written in Persian language, and has no other versions.